Automatic belt alignment solutions

 Today’s top belt training technologies are proven solutions that minimize maintenance manpower.
 Importantly, they are automatic solutions that continuously keep the belt aligned, allowing the crew to attain that coveted set-it-and-forget-it attitude.
 After all, who wants to continuously adjust and monitor a belt – especially when the one moment you walk away is the one moment that the belt rips?

-“One of the best belt tracking solutions is the automatic return training idler, which provides continuous alignment, centering the belt and reducing or eliminating any belt damage,” says Jarrod Felton, vice president of sales, marketing, and engineering for Superior Industries, a Morris, Minn.-based manufacturer of conveyor components and systems.
+“One of the best belt tracking solutions is the automatic return training idler, which provides continuous alignment, centering the belt and reducing or eliminating any belt damage,” says Jarrod Felton, president of Superior Industries, a Morris, Minn.-based manufacturer of conveyor components and systems.
 “Automatic return training idlers are particularly effective for operators of portable equipment or mobile track-mounted equipment.
 They are an ideal choice in a variety of tough applications; or in applications where self-aligning idlers do not fit.
 Return training idlers can be applied to either high- or low-end belts,” he says.

 Felton points to a couple of recent in-the-field examples where the automatic return training idler is a welcome alternative to costly maintenance time and labor.
 For example, a major limestone operation in Texas operates a two-mile-long overland cable belt conveyor that negotiates low radius curves as it conveys material from the primary crushing circuit to the wash plant.
 Constructed in ten sections, with the 8th section being more than 1700-feet long, this major cable conveyor system is in constant motion.
 There were constant alignment issues that required a crew to continually monitor the system by driving back and forth all day long to check for potential mistracking.
 Manual adjustments to the idlers were required every other day.
 On the occasions that problems were not caught in time, belts were damaged.
 Automatic return training idlers were installed every 100-feet on section eight; and were installed in varying intervals on the remaining sections.
 As a result, the operation is not experiencing any alignment issues on the overland system.
 They no longer need to monitor the system on a daily basis; and the maintenance crew can be assigned to key efficiency upgrades and critical preventive maintenance.